emsesc/bunnimage/blog/page1.md

+# Creating a File Sharing and Conversion Web App with Azure Functions

 If you or someone you know participated in this year's AP Collegeboard Exams, you probably recognize the stress of submitting handwritten work within a small time constraint.

 ![https://media.giphy.com/media/3o7TKRwpns23QMNNiE/giphy.gif](https://media.giphy.com/media/3o7TKRwpns23QMNNiE/giphy.gif)